 Join us for the Houston ACFE Monthly IN PERSON luncheon!
 It's on the 2nd Tuesday of each month, so mark your recurring calendars!

-Note: We will have a drawing for one (in person and virtual) free entry to the Houston ACFE conference October 5-6 and another drawing for one free National virtual conference entry June 12-14 (not in person).
+Note: We will have a drawing for one (in person and virtual) free entry to the Houston ACFE conference October 5-6 and one for the CFE prep course + free exam fee.
 Must be present to win!

 11:30 Lunch begins

 If you have registered and/or paid for an event and you need to cancel, you MUST cancel online through your account no later than 5 days prior to the event, unless otherwise indicated in specific event policies, to request a refund and/or cancel your registration.
 The Chapter must confirm event registrations with the venue prior to the event and any changes after this time period can become a financial cost to the Chapter.
 The Chapter reserves the right to make the final determination on what percentage charge/refund will be returned for cancellations made after the cutoff.
 The default condition is that cancellations made after cutoff will be charged at 100% and/or no refunds will be allowed.
 In the event the Chapter determines that partial charges or refunds will be allowed, they will be made on a case by case basis.